feature-hub/feature-hub/docs/guides/server-side-rendering-using-react.md

 ---

-Since React does not yet support asynchronous rendering on the server, the `@feature-hub/async-ssr-manager` package provides an Async SSR Manager that enables the integrator to render any given composition of React Feature Apps in multiple render passes until all Feature Apps and Feature Services have resolved their asynchronous dependencies.
+Since React does not yet support asynchronous rendering on the server, the `@feature-hub/async-ssr-manager` package provides an Async SSR Manager Feature Service that enables the integrator to render any given composition of React Feature Apps in multiple render passes until all Feature Apps and Feature Services have finished their asynchronous operations.

 ## Usage